High-level contribution flow

 2. GitHub repository creation and configuration

-Once your module has been approved and you are ready to start development, you need to request that a new repository be created for your module.
+Once your module has been approved and you are ready to start development, you need to create your new repository.

 3. Module Development Activities